Halloween Ends: Development

-In June 2018, Danny McBride confirmed that he and David Gordon Green had originally intended to pitch two films that would be shot back-to-back, and then decided against it, waiting to see the reaction to their first Halloween film (2018).
+In June 2018, Danny McBride confirmed that he and David Gordon Green had originally intended to pitch two Halloween films that would be shot back-to-back, and then decided against it, waiting to see the reaction to their first Halloween film (2018).
 In September, producer Jason Blum said that "we will do a sequel if the movie performs".
 A month later, after the new film Halloween's opening weekend, McBride confirmed that early development on a sequel had begun.
 Green, McBride and Jeff Fradley had planned out a two-film story arc, but opted for a trilogy after realizing they had more material than originally thought.
 As soon as Halloween was released in theaters, McBride and Green started devising the story for two sequels alongside other writers such as Scott Teems, Chris Bernier and Paul Brad Logan for each individual sequel, with both sequels being written simultaneously by different writing teams, with Green and McBride mainly writing them and then bringing other writers to "curate" their "crazy" brains and give focus to the story.
 In July 2019, Bloody Disgusting reported that a third film was also in development, with Green returning as director.
 The site also claimed that the studio was considering releasing both films in October 2020.
+The film was originally titled Halloween Dies around this time very early in development, before Universal opted to retitle the film Halloween Ends.

-In July 2019, Universal Pictures revealed the titles and release dates of the two sequels, with Halloween Kills and Halloween Ends set to be released in 2020 and 2021, respectively.
+In July 2019, Universal Pictures revealed the titles and release dates of the two sequels, with Halloween Kills (2021) and the now-retitled Halloween Ends set to be released in 2020 and 2021, respectively.
 Green was officially announced to direct both films and co-write the scripts with McBride, Teems was confirmed as a co-writer for Halloween Kills, while Logan and Bernier were announced as co-writers of Halloween Ends.
 Blum, Malek Akkad and Bill Block were slated to produce the film while John Carpenter, Curtis, Green and McBride were attached as executive producers once again.
 The writing team, consisting of Green, McBride, Bernier and Logan, started workshopping ideas before production of Halloween Kills commenced, completing a first draft in 2019.
 The final script was completed in 2021 pending Carpenter's approval.
 Due to the COVID-19 pandemic, Universal delayed the release dates of both Kills and Ends by a year.